yaqwsx/PcbDraw/doc/pcbdraw.md

 - `-s, --style TEXT` name of the style or a path to a style file.
 Style files are explained below.
 - `-l, --libs COMMA SEPARATED LIST` name of libraries that will be used for resolving the footprints.
-Default `KiCAD-6`.
+Default `KiCAD-base`.
 - `-p, --placeholders` Render placeholders to the board showing the component origins.
 - `m, --remap FILE` takes a path to a JSON file containing a dictionary from